apache/parquet-format/LogicalTypes.md

 To support compatibility with older readers, implementations of parquet-format should write `DecimalType` precision and scale into the corresponding SchemaElement field in metadata.

+### FLOAT16

+The `FLOAT16` annotation represents half-precision floating-point numbers in the 2-byte IEEE little-endian format.

+Used in contexts where precision is traded off for smaller footprint and potentially better performance.

+The primitive type is a 2-byte fixed length binary.

+The sort order for `FLOAT16` is signed (with special handling of NANs and signed zeros); it uses the same [logic](https://github.com/apache/parquet-format#sort-order) as `FLOAT` and `DOUBLE`.

 ## Temporal Types

 ### DATE